gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 ```

 1. Run command `make` to build the executable `hello`.
-2. Run another time `make`, it will skip the build as `hello` is already update-to-date.
+2. Run `make` again, it will skip the build as `hello` is already update-to-date.
 3. Make some modification to `hello.c`, and `make` again.

 #### Add a function file